Skip to Main Content

 Right.
 We both slept in separate beds, and Max would alternate with us for probably the first four months.
 I did not know that there were resources to help us.
 Then we connected with Valerie, which helped us come up with a plan that worked out for all three of our needs—Max, Andy, and myself—because Andy and I have different sleep requirements.

 I unfortunately require more sleep.
 I cannot function on little sleep, and I'm not a good wife or mother when I am exhausted all the time.
-To be the most present mother for Max, I needed more sleep.
+To be the most present mother for Max, I needed to get more sleep.

-With Valerie, we came up with a solution that worked out for all three of us: Max could sleep, Andy felt comfortable, and I was able to get the rest I needed to be present for my family.
+With Valerie, we came up with a solution that worked out for all three of us: Max could sleep, Andy felt comfortable, and I was able to get the sleep I needed to be present for my family.

 Erica (06:42)